pirate-lp/typeorm-polymorphism/README.md

 	- morphToMany()
 	- morphByMany() : reverse of morphToMany

+## Collaboration Guide

+- read `doc-laravel-eloquent.md` to get on the same page about what functionalities we are trying to implement.

 ## Why

 **developers migrating from ActiveRecord (ruby) and Laravel Eloquent (PHP) who use Polymorphism in their model architectures are disparate for such a feature!**